 What do you think makes Glasgow distinct from other cities?

-Far and away it’s definitely our unique character which makes Glasgow special.
+Far and away it’s definitely our unique character that makes Glasgow special.
 People really do make Glasgow.
 Glaswegians are friendly, funny, welcoming and imaginative and I think that’s how we’ve built such a truly wonderful city.
 We’re never shy to try new ideas whilst still having a great love of our heritage and I think that’s what makes people warm to the city so quickly.
 You can really feel like a local even if you’re only here for a few days (once you get used to the accent that is!)